 11. Never take for granted those who are investing time to get you through your hard times.
 They are there because they care and love you.

 12. Go through the prescribed rehabilitation process suggested for you.
-Healing takes time, and time heals all wound.
+Healing takes time, and time heals all wounds.
 All you need is patience.

 13. Avoid those situations or those mistakes that lead to your depression.